 Lynn Stewart in “Black Lightning”

 Christine Adams plays Lynn Pierce in The CW’s hit drama “Black Lightning.”
-A brilliant neurosurgeon, she is not only the love of her ex-husband’s (Cress Williams), but she and her two daughters, Anissa (Nafessa Williams) and Jennifer (China Anne McClain) are the reason Jefferson Pierce gave up being Black Lightning years ago.
+A brilliant neurosurgeon, she is not only the love of her ex-husband’s life (Cress Williams), but she and her two daughters, Anissa (Nafessa Williams) and Jennifer (China Anne McClain), are the reason Jefferson Pierce gave up being Black Lightning years ago.

-Adams recently starred alongside David Schwimmer and Jim Sturgess on the AMC series “Feed the Beast.”
+Adams starred alongside David Schwimmer and Jim Sturgess on the AMC series “Feed the Beast.”
 The versatile actor recently portrayed Agent Weaver on the hit series “Marvel’s Agents of S.H.I.E.L.D.”
 Other starring roles include “The Whole Truth,” as Lena Boudreaux opposite Rob Morrow and Maura Tierney, and “Terra Nova” opposite Jason O’Mara.
 Her many recurring roles include playing Lena Abbott on “The Mentalist,” Hani Jabril on the series “Legends” and Simone Hundin on “Pushing Daisies.”
 Some of her many guest spots include appearances on “Pure Genius,” “Real Husbands of Hollywood,” “Castle,” “Nip/Tuck,” “NCIS: Miami,” “Heroes” and “Lie to Me.”
 Adams has recently written, produced and starred in a comedy pilot called “Dirty Work,” which she really enjoyed and hopes to develop sometime in the near future.

 She has worked extensively back in her native United Kingdom, including starring roles in the hit series “NY-LON” and BBC1’s “Home Again.”
 Other television credits in the UK include guest appearances on the cult show “Doctor Who” and the Hugh Laurie comedy “Forty Something.”